Carnegie Law Library. Keeping You Informed.

 While the use of social media platforms to serve family court documents has been increasingly allowed in Ontario courts, serving opposing parties through Facebook Messenger is still the exception and not the rule.

-More and more people are representing themselves in family law litigation.
-Court procedure and rules, as well as the ins and outs of the legal issues being addressed, only increases the stress on families in an already stressful time.
 If you are representing yourself in a family law proceeding, limited scope services can provide you with some help along the way.

 The Province’s new Emergency Order allows a Will and Power of Attorney to be signed and subscribed by the witnesses on separate documents, in counterpart.